bjoern-hempel/apache-host-viewer/README.md

 Usage: bin/apache-host-viewer [options...]
  -h,    --help                    Shows this help.

+ -m,    --markdown                Shows the output as markdown and disable all other output types (json, html) - default output
- -j,    --json                    Shows the output as json and disable the markdown output
+ -j,    --json                    Shows the output as json and disable all other output types (markdown, html)
-        --compress-json           Compress the outputted json.
+        --html                    Shows the output as html and disable all other output types (markdown, json) --compress-json           Compress the outputted json.

         --output-target           Writes the result into this target folder.